 1 regulations and policies that I am required to follow.
-For example, the LBNL policy or 2 Authorized Use of Information Resources states: 3 "'Incidental personal use' is allowed as long as it is consistent with this 4 policy and all implementing policies and procedures and does not: 5 6 Constitute an "unacceptable use," as defined in Paragraph 7 (C)(4)(c), below."
+For example, the LBNL policy on 2 Authorized Use of Information Resources states: 3 "Incidental personal use' is allowed as long as it is consistent with this 4 policy and all implementing policies and procedures and does not: 5 6 Constitute an "unacceptable use," as defined in Paragraph 7 (C)(4)(c), below."
 8 48.
-The LBNL policy statement describes "unacceptable use" as: 9 "Use of resources in connection with conduct or activities prohibited by 10 Laboratory policy (e.g., fabrication, falsification, or plagiarism in proposing 11 conducting, or reporting research; unauthorized disclosure of Laboratory 12 proprietary information) or use in violation of applicable copyright or patent 13 laws."
+The LBNL policy statement describes "unacceptable use" as: 9 "Use of resources in connection with conduct or activities prohibited by 10 Laboratory policy (e.g., fabrication, falsification, or plagiarism in proposing, 11 conducting, or reporting research; unauthorized disclosure of Laboratory 12 proprietary information) or use in violation of applicable copyright or patent 13 laws."
 14 49.
 The sanctions for violations of the policies are stated as: 15 "Any use of Laboratory information resources in violation of this policy 16 may result in one or more of the following sanctions: 17 Restriction of access to such resources; 18 Disciplinary action, up to and including dismissal."
 19 50.
 Attached hereto as Exhibit M is a true and correct copy of the Lawrence 20 Berkeley National Laboratory policy on Authorized Use of Information Resources.
 21 51.
 Furthermore, Russell and Katzer's action threatened my position with the 22 University of California at Berkeley.
 As a faculty member, I am bound by certain rules 23 regulating professional conduct as codified in the University of California Academic Policy 24 Manual (APM).
 Sanctions for violations of these rules include dismissal.
-One such rule of 25 professional conduct relates to "Scholarship", and defines "Types of unacceptable conduct" as: 26 Violation of canons of intellectual honesty, such as research 27 misconduct and/or intentional misappropriation of the writings 28 No. C-06-1905-JSW Declaration of Robert Jacobsen in opposition to Defendants Matthew Katzer and Kamind Associates, Inc.'s Special Motion to Strike Plaintiff's Libel Claim research, and findings of others.
+One such rule of 25 professional conduct relates to "Scholarship", and defines "Types of unacceptable conduct" as: 26 Violation of canons of intellectual honesty, such as research 27 misconduct and/or intentional misappropriation of the writings, 28 9 No. C-06-1905-JSW DECLARATION OF ROBERT JACOBSEN IN OPPOSITION TO MOTION TO STRIKE CLAIMS 5 AND 7 BY DEFENDANT KEVIN RUSSELL

+1 2 research, and findings of others.